 Solving Compensation Whiplash

-Compensation Whiplash – the movement of compensation up and/or down so rapidly it gives you a headache.
+Compensation Whiplash ™ – the movement of compensation up and/or down so rapidly it gives you a headache.

 The recent labor market has hit HR/Compensation departments with a nasty concoction of variables – unprecedented labor market volatility, commodity price swings, hyperinflation, the great resignation, silent resignations, remote work, DEI, and 5 generations working together at the same time.
 If they feel like they have been at the end of a wild rope swing, it’s understandable.
+Seven quick tips to put your team at the rope handle vs rope ending, so you can get back in the driver’s seat to reassert compensation control.

 #1 Establish a Compensation Philosophy